Xbox Series X restock update today: Track on Twitter, Best Buy, GameStop and more

-Xbox Series X restock is making a small comeback.
-Earlier today, we saw restock at Best Buy.
-Although it sold out immediately, it's a sign that there's still Xbox Series X restock out there.
+This week finally saw the return of an Xbox Series X restock, thanks to Best Buy having some fresh stock of Microsoft's new games console.
+However, Best Buy sold out faster than usual, but it's a sign that there's still Xbox Series X restock out there.

 Where to buy Xbox Series X: Restock links and updates

-As of 11:05 a.m.
-ET on June 3, there is no Xbox Series X restock available.
-Best Buy has restock this morning, but quickly sold out.
+As of 7:40 a.m.
+ET on June 4, there is no Xbox Series X restock available.
 However, our Xbox Series X restock tracker indicates that various other retailers could have restock in the coming days.
 Given that developers haven't scratched the surface of the Xbox Series X yet, now is a good time to get one ready for true next-gen gaming later this year.
 So check out the links below for the retailers to watch.

 Xbox Series X: $499 @ Amazon